How Post-Training Reshapes LLMs: A Mechanistic View on Knowledge, Truthfulness, Refusal, and Confidence: Abstract

 \section{Abstract}

 Post-training is essential for the success of large language models (LLMs), transforming pre-trained base models into more useful and aligned post-trained models.
 While plenty of works have studied post-training algorithms and evaluated post-training models by their outputs, it remains understudied how post-training reshapes LLMs internally.
 In this paper, we compare base and post-trained LLMs mechanistically from four perspectives to better understand post-training effects.
-Our findings across model families and datasets reveal that: (1) Post-training does not change the factual knowledge storage locations, and it adapts knowledge representations from the base model while developing new knowledge representations; (2) Both truthfulness and refusal can be represented by linear vectors in the hidden representation space.
+Our findings across model families and datasets reveal that: (1) Post-training does not change the factual knowledge storage locations, and it adapts knowledge representations from the base model while developing new knowledge representations; (2) Both truthfulness and refusal can be represented by vectors in the hidden representation space.
 The truthfulness direction is highly similar between the base and post-trained model, and it is effectively transferable for interventions; (3) The refusal direction is different between the base and post-trained models, and it shows limited forward transferability; (4) Differences in confidence between the base and post-trained models cannot be attributed to entropy neurons.
-Our study provides insights into the fundamental mechanisms preserved and altered during post-training, facilitates downstream tasks like model steering, and could potentially benefit future research in interpretability and LLM post-training.
+Our study provides insights into the fundamental mechanisms preserved and altered during post-training, facilitates downstream tasks like model steering and benefits future research in interpretability and LLM post-training.
+Our code is publicly available at \href{https://github.com/HZD01/post-training-mechanistic-analysis}{HZD01/post-training-mechanistic-analysis}.